A remarkable village, remarkable history

 The Adirondack region was initially used by the Native Americans to hunt and trap.
 It is thanks to these early settlers that this region is now called the "Adirondacks," meaning "bark eaters."
 Growth in Saranac Lake was slow through the early 1800s.
 The economy at that time was based on logging as well as hosting and guiding 'sports' who came to hunt and fish.

 In 1859, Apollos Austin Smith - known as "Paul" - opened a hotel on Lower St. Regis Lake.
 The hotel became well known as "Paul Smith's."
-One of his early guests was Theodore Roosevelt, who would later become governor of New York and then Vice President and President.
+One of his early guests was Theodore Roosevelt, before his rise in politics.
 Roosevelt's stay in the area helped him become knowledgeable in environmental conservation, and he recognized the Adirondack Park as a great resource for forestry and wildlife.

 Outdoor recreation became a mainstay of the region's economy and Paul Smith was hugely successful.
 He left his estate to his son, Phelps, who then left the entire estate in his will to fund a College named for his father.
 Today, more than a century later, Paul Smith’s College has a thriving campus, specializing in the culinary arts, hospitality, forestry, natural resources, and ecology.

-In the 1870s, Dr. Edward Livingston Trudeau came to the area sick with TB.
+In the 1870s, Dr. Edward Livingston Trudeau came to the area very ill with tuberculosis.
 To his astonishment, his health improved.
 He settled in the village and established the first successful sanatorium for the treatment of TB in the U.S.

 In 1887, author Robert Louis Stevenson came to Saranac Lake to be treated by Dr. Trudeau, and the first annual Saranac Lake Winter Carnival was held to bring entertainment to the many people recovering in the village.
 By the turn of the century, the village had grown into a prospering community and a fashionable destination - home to the world-renowned Trudeau Sanatorium, a dozen bustling hotels, and a hundreds of local homes that catered to TB patients, known as "cure cottages."

 Wealthy families of the early 20th century discovered the beauty of the region and many built Adirondack great camps.
 They would invite their friends and families to spend memorable times in the Saranac Lake area.
 Among the many well-known families who owned local great camps were the Rockefellers, Posts, and Guggenheims.
 The camps were staffed by hundreds of locals and many stories have been passed down through the generations.

-Over the years, many famous figures such as Mark Twain, baseball great Christy Mathewson, artist Winslow Homer, Jack Dempsey, Al Jolson, Albert Einstein, Somerset Maugham, Albert Einstein, Bela Bartok, and presidents William Henry Harrison, Theodore Roosevelt, William McKinley, Calvin Coolidge, and Bill Clinton have come to Saranac Lake for rejuvenation of mind, body, and spirit.
+Over the years, many famous figures such as Mark Twain, baseball great Christy Mathewson, artist Winslow Homer, Jack Dempsey, Al Jolson, Albert Einstein, Somerset Maugham, Albert Einstein, Bela Bartok, and presidents William Henry Harrison, Theodore Roosevelt, William McKinley, and Calvin Coolidge have come to Saranac Lake for rejuvenation of mind, body, and spirit.